Fokker: aircraft manufacturer

 Some key figures:

-The history of aerospace manufacturer Fokker
+The history of aircraft manufacturer Fokker

 The origins of Fokker